Criminal approach of entities not obliged to report

 Dozens of criminal investigations have been completed and in many cases have led to the designated institution being convicted for failing to conduct customer due diligence or report unusual transactions (or do so on time).
 An example of a criminal investigation into non-reporting resulting from this approach is the case against the largest bank in the Netherlands, which ended in a settlement of EUR 775 million.

 The criminal approach to gatekeepers combined with conscious media attention has also led to more and better reports being filed by other designated institutions.
 In addition, in 10% of the non-reporting cases a larger money laundering investigation is opened into the culpable involvement of the institution concerned in the laundering of the criminal funds of customers or their customers.
 This also provides an insight into more serious forms of predicate offences.
 The criminal-law focus on compliance with transaction reporting is thus an important instrument in the fight against money laundering.
-Attention to non-reporting obliged entities is also prescribed by the FATF in recommendation 40: “There must be sanctions for non-compliance…, which should be effective, proportionate and dissuasive.”
+Attention to entities not obliged to report is also prescribed by the FATF in recommendation 40: “There must be sanctions for non-compliance…, which should be effective, proportionate and dissuasive.”